Flow-induced shear instabilities of cohesive granulates: Fluidization threshold

-A graphical representation of~\eqref{eq:final_stability_CEP} is provided in Figure~\ref{fig:stability-Ca-phi}.
-The stability of a pile with CEP arrangement of its grains is affected by the orientation of the lattice directions relative to the average velocity of the flow by a factor of 2 (see Figure~\ref{fig:stability-Ca-phi}): the pile orientation determines how the destabilizing hydrodynamic forces decompose along the lattice directions and, consequently, how they are balanced by the stabilizing capillary forces acting at the contact points.
-While the height of the pile does not explicitly affect its stability, the net shearing velocity $\hat U$ is the parameter that controls the fluidization threshold.
-For $\Da\rightarrow 0$, $U\sim \delta\sqrt{\Da/\M}$ \citep[Eq.
-(4.3),][]{battiato-2011-universal} that, combined with \eqref{eq:Ca_star} and~\eqref{Da-porosity}, leads to
+A graphical representation of Eq.~\eqref{eq:final_stability_CEP} is provided in Figure~\ref{fig:stability-Ca-phi}.
+The stability of a pile with CEP arrangement of its grains is affected by the orientation of the lattice directions relative to the average velocity of the flow by a factor of 2 (Fig.~\ref{fig:stability-Ca-phi}): the pile orientation determines how the destabilising hydrodynamic forces decompose along the lattice directions and, consequently, how they are balanced by the stabilising capillary forces acting at the contact points.
+Combining Eqs.~\eqref{eq:Ca_star} and~\eqref{eq:capillary-forces}, $\Ca^\star$ can be written as follows

-Therefore, higher porosity piles are less stable than lower porosity ones, as $f(\phi)$ is an increasing function of $\phi$.
-This result helps to explain the experimental data of \cite{iverson-2000-acute}.
+Besides the geometrical arrangement and the physical properties of the wetting and non-wetting fluids (first parenthesis on the RHS), two relevant parameters that control the fluidization threshold are the average velocity across the granulate and the number of layers, since $\Ca^\star$ is proportional to $H/R$.
+While filtration velocities in low permeability porous media are generally very small, scale effects play a crucial role in determining whether or not flow-induced shear might become a significant source of instability of unconsolidated cohesive granulates.